 Some providers utilize automated tools to perform network vulnerability scans and then hand the results over to a human pen tester to work through a checklist or review reports of potential vulnerabilities that may exist on the network.

-Other providers offer highly skilled humans who will manually analyze and identify potential vulnerabilities in your environment through a combination of manual processes, technology-based assessment tools, and human analysis skills.
+Other providers offer highly skilled humans who manually analyze and identify potential vulnerabilities in your environment through manual processes, technology-based assessment tools, and human analysis skills.

-Usually, there’s a phase where remediation is performed once the penetration testing has been completed by the provider.
-This includes identifying new holes that have been uncovered and they’re being closed out.
+Usually, there’s a phase where remediation is performed once the provider has completed the penetration testing.
+This includes identifying new holes that have been uncovered, and they’re being closed out.

 How Much Does a Pen Test Cost?